The name Awlworthe is an old Anglo-Saxon

-Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
-Another 74 words (5 lines of text) are included under the topic Early Awlworthe Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who sat in the House of Commons from 1661 to 1679; Robert Aldworth...
+Another 62 words (4 lines of text) are included under the topic Early Awlworthe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Awlworthe family to Ireland